bailijiang/Note/English/Five-Stars-Words_utf8.md

 ####take
 * I accused him of stealing my money, but he denied taking it.
+* She was too tired to take a shower.
+* Would you like to take a look?
+* I forgot to take my bag with me when I got off the bus.
+* Barney took us to the airport.
+* Take your feet off the seats.
+* How long is this going to take?
+* Will you take the job?
+* If you take my advice, you’ll see a doctor.
+* Let me take your coat.
+* Don't forget to take your camera.
+* She was taken to hospital.
+* My work takes me abroad a lot.
+* I had heard an appeal could take years.
+* Do you take sugar in your coffee?
+* Take 5 from 12 and you're left with 7.
+* take a seat / take care / take a pill

 ####get
 * He could not find his fifty pence anywhere, and what is more, he could not get his arm out.